JiiXaa/PalatePrestige/README.md

 **Customer and Review:** This is a one-to-many relationship.
 One Customer can write multiple Review instances, but each Review is associated with one and only one Customer.
 If a Customer is deleted, all of their Review instances are also deleted due to the on_delete=models.CASCADE argument.

 **Chef and Review:** This is another one-to-many relationship.
 One Chef can have multiple Review instances, but each Review is associated with one and only one Chef.
 If a Chef is deleted, all related Review instances are also deleted due to the on_delete=models.CASCADE argument.

+## Admin specific actions

+**Add menu category:**
+Admin-only add menu categories simplify search and sorting while preventing an excessive number of categories for users.

+Nice to have:

+- [ ] Chef can request specific category addition.